coder/terraform-provider-coderd/docs/resources/template.md

 A Coder template.

 Logs from building template versions can be optionally streamed from the provisioner by setting the `TF_LOG` environment variable to `INFO` or higher.

-When importing, the ID supplied can be either a template UUID retrieved via the API or `<organization-name>/<template-name>`.

 ## Example Usage